Brow Lift in New Jersey & Philadelphia

 Plastic surgery requires patients to make several choices.
 The most important decision you will make throughout the entire process, however, is selecting a trustworthy surgeon.

-Whether you live in Philadelphia, Princeton, Voorhees, or Yardley, it is crucial to find a plastic surgeon that is board certified by the American Board of Facial Plastic and Reconstructive Surgery (AAFPRS).
+Whether you live in Philadelphia, Princeton, Voorhees, or Yardley, it is crucial to find a plastic surgeon who is board-certified.
 A surgeon must adhere to a strict code of ethics and operate in an accredited medical facility.
 This will ensure that they are trained and experienced in all facial plastic surgery procedures.

 Once you find a qualified plastic surgeon, you will meet with them for an initial consultation.
 This is your opportunity to learn more about facial surgery and your candidacy and ask questions.